yesworkflow-org/yw-noworkflow/README.md

 1. Then generate [yw_views](https://github.com/idaks/yw-noworkflow/blob/master/examples/simulate_data_collection/views/yw_views.P) from  the facts:

 `yw_views` are views derived from facts.
 It organizes the yw facts in such a way that can be reused by our YesWorkflow-NoWorkflow Bridge later, and can be easily queried.

         ```
-        #We will organize all views in the views folder
         mkdir views

         bash ../../scripts/materialize_yw_views.sh > views/yw_views.P
         ```

 ### Create facts and views from NoWorkflow